TongtongFANG/GIW/README.md

 Code for the paper "Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems".
 This paper was selected for spotlight presentation at NeurIPS 2023.

 ## Requirements
-The code was developed and tested based on the following environment:
+The code was developed and tested based on the following packages:
 - python 3.10.9
 - pytorch 1.13.1
 - torchvision 0.14.1